xingfanxia/simplify-debts/README.md

 Simplify debts by minimizing transactions.
 The algorithm does not aim in minimizing transaction amounts but only the number of transactions.

+This for some reason requires python2... need to update for it to work for python3
 ## Run

 1. Create debts file, e.g. example.txt: